PieterSmith81/gatherly/README.md

 - #### Step 2 - Profile Page

-  **Partially complete** - just a static example portfolio page for now.
+  **Partially complete** - Just a static example portfolio page for now.
 Still needs to be be turned into an editable React JSX form.

   - A profile page (based on session authentication initially) containing:
     - Profile picture placeholder (use the user's initials as a profile picture to start with)